ScottLogic/blog/_posts/2025-06-26-testing-in-production.md

 It sounds like a recipe for disaster, doesn't it?
 Deploying untested code to actual users?
 But hold onto your hats, because it turns out there are some genuinely surprising benefits:

 * **It's the Real Deal, Mate!** Forget your perfectly sanitised test data and your staged environments that almost, but not quite, replicate production.
 With TiP, you're testing with **real users, real data, and real-world chaos**.
-It's like trying to learn to swim in a paddling pool versus jumping into the proper ocean.
-Turns out, the ocean gives you a much better idea of what you're up against.
+It's like trying to scuba dive in a paddling pool, versus jumping into the proper ocean.
+Turns out, the ocean gives you the big picture, a much better idea of what you're up against.

 * **"Oops, My Bad!"
 (But Only for a Few):** The beauty of TiP is that you don't just unleash your new feature on absolutely everyone.
 Oh no, that would be truly bonkers.
 Instead, you roll it out to a **tiny percentage of users**.
 If something goes pear-shaped (and let's be honest, it sometimes does), only a handful of people are affected.
 It's like a controlled explosion – small, contained, and you learn a tremendous amount from it.